narekye/JS/README.md

 # JS projects via MS Visual Studio 2017 Release Candidate.

-There is included projects via JavaScript, HTML, CSS, jQuery, AJAX,Angular and so more will be soon... created with Visual Studio 2017 RC.
+There is included projects via JavaScript, HTML, CSS, jQuery, AJAX,AngularJS and so more will be soon... created with Visual Studio 2017 RC.
 ### Some helpful information about JS.
 JavaScript, not to be confused with Java, was created in 10 days in May `1995` by Brendan Eich, then working at Netscape and now of Mozilla.
 JavaScript was not always known as JavaScript: the original name was Mocha, a name chosen by Marc Andreessen, founder of Netscape.
 In September of 1995 the name was changed to LiveScript, then in December of the same year, upon receiving a trademark license from Sun, the name JavaScript was adopted.
 This was somewhat of a marketing move at the time, with Java being very popular around then.